-One thing that SAP does which seems to be magnanimous, but is actually a trap is to allow customers to trade licenses that they don’t use for licenses of products that they do intend to use.
+One thing that SAP does, which seems to be magnanimous, but is actually a trap is to allow customers to trade licenses that they don’t use for licenses of products that they do intend to use.
 The reason this is a trap is that the primary reason for offering the trading of licenses is to allow sales reps to tell customers:

 “Don’t worry about if the product is the best fit because you can always trade the license in the future.”

-That is license trading is a sales technique designed to close a sale when the customer has not performed sufficient research to be able to justify the sale.
+That is, license trading is a sales technique designed to close a sale when the customer has not performed sufficient research to be able to justify the sale.
 The issue is that once the license is requested to be traded, SAP controls the terms of the trade.
-In the case where the license is not yet purchased the leverage is with the customer, but when the trade-in is requested, the leverage resides with SAP.
-A second problem is that SAP tries to get customers to trade licenses for things that SAP just happens to want to sell.
+In the case where the license is not yet purchased, the leverage is with the customer, but when the trade-in is requested, the leverage resides with SAP.
+The second problem is that SAP tries to get customers to trade licenses for things that SAP just happens to want to sell.
 This means that the license trade often ends up benefiting SAP more than it benefits the customer.
 We covered this topic in detail in the article How to Trade Unused Licenses S/4HANA and HANA.

 Indirect Access License Charges